About Glick Structures

-Why We Build a Better Shed
+Why We Build A Better Shed

-You have a lot of choices about where to buy your shed -- big box stores (eg, Home Depot and Lowe's), other retail locations, and online.
+You have a lot of choices about where to buy your shed — big box stores (eg, Home Depot and Lowe’s), other retail locations, and online.

 Some of the basic things to use when comparing a shed from Company X and us are the ability to either have something that suits your needs, in stock, or the ability to quickly handcraft your shed to every specification in a short period of time.